-Legionnaires’ disease is a potentially fatal form of pneumonia.
+Legionnaires’ disease is a potentially fatal form of pneumonia which affects the lungs.

 The risk of infection increases with age but some people are at higher risk including:

 - people suffering from chronic respiratory or kidney disease, diabetes, lung or heart disease

 The bacteria associated with Legionnaires’ disease are common in natural water sources such as rivers, lakes and reservoirs, but usually in low numbers.

 They may also be found in purpose built water systems such as domestic hot and cold water systems.

 If conditions are favourable, the bacteria may grow increasing the risks of Legionnaires’ disease.

 Outbreaks of the illness occur from exposure to Legionella growing in purpose built systems where water is maintained at a temperature high enough to encourage growth.

 People contract Legionnaires’ disease by inhaling small droplets of water (aerosols) suspended in the air containing the bacteria.

 Certain conditions increase the risk from Legionella.
 For example: